dvandersluis/waiter/README.md

 ### Drawing (outputting) a menu

-To draw a created menu, use the `MenuBuilder::Menu::Drawer` class.
+To draw a created menu, use the `Waiter::Menu::Drawer` class.
 The class requires the current context to be passed in so that `ActionController` methods can be used.
 In general (ie. if the menu is being drawn from a helper) the context is self.

-    menu = MenuBuilder::Menu.build do |menu|
+    menu = Waiter::Menu.serve do |menu|
       # ...
     end

-    MenuBuilder::Menu::Drawer.new(menu, context).draw
+    Waiter::Menu::Drawer.new(menu, context).draw

-If a different `Drawer` is desired, `MenuBuilder::Menu::Drawer` can be subclassed and the methods `draw` and `draw_submenu` overridden to provide an alternate format.
+If a different `Drawer` is desired, `Waiter::Menu::Drawer` can be subclassed and the methods `draw` and `draw_submenu` overridden to provide an alternate format.

 ## Contributing